wiicode/cybersecurity-framework/bronze-training/background-topics/intelligent-security-tools.md

 ### What is AI not so good at today?
 AI is less good at solving problems where you need additional context to reach an answer, even if that context would be 'common sense' for a person.
 It may be possible to provide some of this context to an AI in the form of additional data, a model, or feedback from a human, but expanding the bounds of the problem is often expensive and may result in poor performance if expanded too far.
 At this point, the decision should be passed to a person who is able to use their knowledge of the context to reach a decision.

 Cyber security often involves situations where context is important.
-Accessing a sensitive document might be a suspicious action for one person, but normal behaviour for another.
+Accessing a sensitive document might be a suspicious action for one person, but normal behavior for another.
 Installing updates is essential for most of your business, but a business risk where it causes compatibility issues with critical software.
 This is why it is important to find a tool that can work within the context of your business.
 And why you may need to ensure that a person has the opportunity to step in and apply their knowledge.

 The technology underpinning AI is constantly evolving, and we can expect any limitations to be continually tested and redefined.
 Despite it's rapid pace of change, you need to be aware that there will be some areas where it is too difficult (or expensive) to develop AI capable of solving the problem.